Spooky UK Halloween Events – 2019 edition

 7 Medical Gore in London

 If you are closer to London why not visit the Old Operating Theatre for a disturbing look into old medical and surgical practices.
-They have a series of graphic gory talks on during October and November on diverse themes like Tales from the Dissecting room and The Victorian séance.
-There are also films including Son of Frankinstein.
-Booking recommended as capacity is limited.
+They have a series of graphic gory talks on during October and November including murdering mothers of the 19th century.
+Do be aware it’s not about murdering your mother -that’ different talk altogether!
+There are also films including Vampyr.
+Booking is recommended as capacity is limited.
 And be aware the museum is only accessible by a 52 stair spiral staircase.
+On Halloween itself,there’s an immersive art and musical performance by the Rude Mechanicals Duo.
+Songs, strange sounds, and eerie poetry abound.
+There’s a fancy dress competition too.

 8 Ghostly Theatreland